ligi/docs/trezor-apps/coinsimple.rst

 What is CoinSimple?
 -------------------------

-`CoinSimple <https://coinsimple.com>`_ is an online Bitcoin invoincing service and wallet connector which offers passwordless login with TREZOR.
+`CoinSimple <https://coinsimple.com>`_ is an online Bitcoin invoicing service and wallet connector which offers passwordless login with TREZOR.
 Get the benefits of a Bitcoin payment processor and a secure & private watch-only wallet in one.
 Connect your CoinSimple account to your TREZOR account of your choice and begin invoicing your customers.
 You can see all open and closed invoices in one glance.
 See more details `here <https://coinsimple.com/faq/#what-is-coinsimple>`_